 This is one of my favorite places in eastern Washington.
 It's a deeply carved canyon with a small, mostly dry creek at the bottom.
 Selah Creek.
 It originates in the Yakima Firing Range and heads west to join the Yakima River.
 Eventually those waters flow to the Columbia and the Pacific Ocean.

 View down the garden path to my studio.
 That's my dog Sam.
-She's torn: loves to be near me, but terrified of my easel.

 When I was in Art School one of my professors told me that I'd be an artist when I'd painted 100 paintings.
 There's a lot to that.